Appeal for responsible fish and seafood consumption

 What does OceanCare do?

-For many years OceanCare has been advocating sustainable catch quotas and responsible fishing methods worldwide.
+Our credo is, that the overall fishing effort must be reduced, with the ultimate aim of preserving diverse and resilient ecosystems where marine life can recover and thrive.
+Illegal, unreported and unregulated (IUU) fishing should be stopped immediately.
+Fishing gear known to cause significant cetacean mortality and known to damage marine habitats should be banned.
 Since 2016 OceanCare has been a partner organisation of the United Nations Fisheries Commission for the Mediterranean (GFCM).
-This body is committed to safeguard and sustainably use marine resources.
-In Switzerland, OceanCare seeks dialogue with retailers so that they limit their range to sustainably obtained fish and seafood.
+This body is committed to conserve and sustainably use marine resources.
+In Switzerland, OceanCare seeks dialogue with retailers pertaining to the problem of wild caught fish to feed farmed fish and other significant issues in the aquaculture supply chain.
 OceanCare is also a partner of «Make Stewardship Count», a network that calls for urgently needed adjustments to the MSC Fisheries Standard.

 How can you contribute?